Rosuav/StilleBot/SSL.md

 sharded, use a single cert for simplicity.
 It's fine for either or both of these certificates to have multiple domains, eg:

-certbot certonly -d stillebot.com -d stillebot.rosuav.com -d mustardmine.com --standalone
+certbot certonly -d stillebot.com,stillebot.rosuav.com,mustardmine.com --standalone --key-type rsa

 and the bot will correctly select a certificate accordingly.